 "Laubin oboes are truly handmade.
 Every part of the key mechanism is essentially custom-fit to the body of the instrument.
 The wood is aged for at least ten years, exposed to the outside air, so that it will be ready to endure both outdoor summer concerts and drafty orchestra pits.
 The keys are heavily silver-plated and hand-burnished for beauty and durability.
 A synthetic liner in the upper joint helps to prevent cracking and extend the life of the oboe.
 The bore, undercutting, and tone-hole placement have been perfected over eight decades.
 We worry about all the little details so that you don’t have to; instead, you can focus on making music."
 Paul Laubin

-Rare opportunity to own a new/old stock (open box) Laubin Rosewood Oboe at a bargain price.
-This oboe has simply not been played, only put together for my testing, and returned to its case to keep it in new condition.
-The best test for prior use is the color of the Rosewood.
-It only takes occasional use over a couple of months to darken its color.
-This has not happened.
-The corks had never even been greased.
-It plays beautifully, as one would expect from a Laubin.
+Rare opportunity to own a new/old stock (open box) Laubin Rosewood Oboe at a price below the appraisal for one that has been fully used.
+This oboe has simply not been played, except for testing and trial.
+Serviced by Paul, it only required a minimal adjustment.
+He was both stunned by its beauty and pristine condition.
+He was also deeply saddened that it has clearly not been played.
+It performs great, as one would expect from a Laubin.
 Full break-in period per Laubin protocol is needed.
 New Rosewoods go from $14,000-17,000 depending where they are purchased, and there is a 10 year waiting list.
-My price is $12,500.

 We are especially interested in Laubin's manufactured in the early 90s or later